 Some of the least scary instalments had some spry characters and zombies, such as the infamous Operation Raccoon City.
 When Capcom and Resident Evil finally got their essence back together, it was indeed in 3D space but the clunky controls in combination with PoV and claustrophobic spaces had to be reinstated in order to make the creepy shamblies feel frightening again.

 Since Resident Evil 2 Remake and the upcoming Resident Evil 3 Remake are not big on mutant dogs, one has to lament the scene from the original game where they burst through the windows.
-The same scene that was spoiled in the magazine issue that reported Mikami's view on the camera choice.
+The same scene that was spoiled in the that reported Mikami's view on the camera choice.